Configuring application fields

 Applying and Managing Promotional Offers

-Promotional offers play a key role in driving enrollment, encouraging package upgrades, and rewarding loyal students.
-In PrepBase, the Promos Management module allows admins to create, activate, edit, and retire promo codes that can be applied to tutoring, counseling, or other service packages.
+Promotional offers play a key role in driving enrollment and in PrepBase, the Promos module allows admins to create, activate, edit, and retire promo codes that can be applied to tutoring or counseling packages.

 This guide explains how to manage promos efficiently so your organization can run discounts or special campaigns with complete control.